Iona: Kingdom of the Isles

-Somerled, the brother-in-law of Norway's governor of the region (the King of the Isles), launched a revolt, and made the kingdom independent.
+Somerled, the brother-in-law of Norway's governor of the region (the King of the Isles), launched a revolt and made the kingdom independent.
 A convent for Augustinian nuns was established in about 1208, with Bethóc, Somerled's daughter, as first prioress.
 The present buildings are of the Benedictine abbey, Iona Abbey, from about 1203, dissolved at the Reformation.

 On Somerled's death, nominal Norwegian overlordship of the Kingdom was re-established, but de facto control was split between Somerled's sons, and his brother-in-law.

 Kingdom of Scotland

 Following the 1266 Treaty of Perth the Hebrides were transferred from Norwegian to Scottish overlordship.
 At the end of the century, King John Balliol was challenged for the throne by Robert the Bruce.
 By this point, Somerled's descendants had split into three groups, the MacRory, MacDougalls, and MacDonalds.
-The MacDougalls backed Balliol, so when he was defeated by de Bruys, the latter exiled the MacDougalls and transferred their island territories to the MacDonalds; by marrying the heir of the MacRorys, the heir of the MacDonalds re-unified most of Somerled's realm, creating the Lordship of the Isles, under nominal Scottish authority.
+The MacDougalls backed Balliol, so when he was defeated by Bruce, the latter exiled the MacDougalls and transferred their island territories to the MacDonalds; by marrying the heir of the MacRorys, the heir of the MacDonalds re-unified most of Somerled's realm, creating the Lordship of the Isles, under nominal Scottish authority.
 Iona, which had been a MacDougall territory (together with the rest of Lorn), was given to the Campbells, where it remained for half a century.

 In 1354, though in exile and without control of his ancestral lands, John, the MacDougall heir, quitclaimed any rights he had over Mull and Iona to the Lord of the Isles (though this had no meaningful effect at the time).
 When Robert's son, David II, became king, he spent some time in English captivity; following his release, in 1357, he restored MacDougall authority over Lorn.
 The 1354 quitclaim, which seems to have been an attempt to ensure peace in just such an eventuality, took automatic effect, splitting Mull and Iona from Lorn, and making it subject to the Lordship of the Isles.
 Iona remained part of the Lordship of the Isles for the next century and a half.

 Following the 1491 Raid on Ross, the Lordship of the Isles was dismantled, and Scotland gained full control of Iona for the second time.
 The monastery and nunnery continued to be active until the Reformation, when buildings were demolished and all but three of the 360 carved crosses destroyed.
 The Augustine nunnery now only survives as a number of 13th century ruins, including a church and cloister.
 By the 1760s little more of the nunnery remained standing than at present, though it is the most complete remnant of a medieval nunnery in Scotland.